axiros/structlog_tutorial/README.md

 Well, then [this][structlogdoc] is for you.

-We spare you of further stdlogging bashing / structlog motivation but try to give you headstart in *really* understanding *subsequent* readings about structlog.
+We spare you of further stdlogging bashing / structlog motivation but try to give you a headstart in *really* understanding *subsequent* readings about structlog.

 If you lack motivation, maybe check [here][falcon] first.